 rm [OPTIONS] [FILE/DIRECTORY]

-There are a couple of different ways you can utilize the
+There are a couple of different ways to utilize the

 rm command in Linux.

-The first way is for removing a single file.
+The first way is to remove a single file.
 You can remove a single file by utilizing the

 rm command, followed by the path to a file.

-To remove directories, you will need to make use of the
+To remove directories, you will need to use the

 -r flag.
 This flag will also remove any files or directories contained within that directory.